pndni/Charge_GM_WM_Properties_Pipeline/README.md

 The tissue type (CSF, grey matter, or white matter) is calculated using FSL tools and the T1 image in the following steps.

+1. Correct for non-uniformities using the N3 algorithm included with FreeSurfer
 1. Extract brain (BET) and crop image to reduce image size
 2. Classify tissues using FAST (voxels are considered WM or GM if FAST estimates that voxel as being 90% that tissue. i.e., the partial volume outputs are thresholded at 0.9)